 Current information for travellers

-Find out what you should pay attention to when holidaying abroad, what regulations apply and what persons arriving from a risk area need to know.
+Find out to what you should pay attention when holidaying abroad, what regulations apply and what persons arriving in Germany after spending time in a risk area need to know.

 In principle, Germans are able to holiday in EU countries.
 This also applies to some other European countries.
 However, travel outside of the EU may be problematic.

 Owing to the pandemic, travel warnings for specific countries apply.
-On the website of the Federal Foreign Office, you can find out which countries are affected and which rules apply in other countries.
+On the website of the Federal Foreign Office, you can find out which countries are affected and what rules apply in other countries.

 Please check there for entry regulations before starting your journey.
 Many countries currently do not allow entry if you are travelling from Germany.

-You are travelling to Germany and have spent time in a risk area within 10 days prior to your entry?
-If so, you must make your way directly to your home – or other place of accommodation at your destination – upon arrival and remain isolated there for a period of ten days (home quarantine).
-The Federal Government and the federal states (Länder) have agreed on these rules.
-Note: The quarantine regulations are implemented by means of ordinances issued by the federal states (Länder).
-Ultimately, the law of the federal state (Land) you are entering, and/or where you are staying, is binding.
-Please observe possible special regulations on the quarantine obligations that apply under the law of your federal state (Land) (especially persons in transit and cross-border commuters).
+If you have spent time in a risk area, you must make your way directly to your home – or other place of accommodation at your destination – upon arrival and remain isolated there for a period of ten days (home quarantine).
+The Federal Government and the Federal Länder have agreed on these rules.
+Note: the quarantine regulations are implemented by means of ordinances issued by the Federal Länder.
+Ultimately, the law of the Federal Land you are entering, and/or where you are staying, is binding.
+Please observe possible special regulations on the quarantine obligations that apply under the law of your Federal Land (especially persons in transit and cross-border commuters).

-In general, home quarantine can be lifted earlier, but at the earliest after five (5) days, if you submit a negative test result.
-Please check the quarantine rules for your federal state (Land) to see which regulations apply to you.
+Home quarantine can in general be lifted earlier with a negative test result, at the earliest after five days.
+Please check the quarantine rules for your Federal Land to see which regulations apply to you.

 Regulations for persons entering Germany in connection with coronavirus SARS-CoV-2/COVID-19 and the digital registration on entry for persons entering from risk areas in several languages.